ciel-lang/CIEL/README.md

 In that case you don't need anything, just download the CIEL executable and run it.

+- check our releases on https://github.com/ciel-lang/CIEL/releases/
-- we provide an experimental binary for some systems: go to
+- we provide a binary from a CI for some systems: go to
   <https://gitlab.com/vindarel/ciel/-/pipelines>, download the latest
   artifacts, unzip the `ciel-v0-{platform}.zip` archive and run `ciel-v0-{platform}/ciel`.